ncbi-nlp/DrugKLM/README.md

 ## Contact

-For questions or collaborations, please open a GitHub issue or contact the corresponding author, Zhiyong Lu (zhiyonglu@nih.gov).
+For questions or collaborations, please open a GitHub issue or contact the author, Chih-Hsuan Wei (chih-hsuan.wei@nih.gov).